webdev1001/brotodevbox/README.md

 Vagrant is configured to mount your ~/code folder within the virtual machine:

     using system at ~
     $ ls
     code

 This workflow is convenient because in the host computer one normally has his editor of choice fine-tuned, and other graphic tools configured.

-Probably you want to put your SSH keys into a folder `.shh` inside the shared folder `code`.
+Probably you want to put your SSH keys into a folder `.ssh` inside the shared folder `code`.
 The vangrant and the dotfiles will automatically forward SSH sessions and add a new identity, so you be able to push to Github with your existing key ;)

 ## Virtual Machine Management